 Given all the necessary resources, I would return to Iona again and again.
 It is one of those locations you stumble upon as you travel around the world that genuinely deserves the term “magical”.

-The inns there are sweet and make no effort to be 5 star destinations.
-They are homey, a warm place to rest and get a good meal.
+The inns there are sweet but make no effort to be 5 star destinations.
+They are homey, and generally comfortable.
 Quiet.
 Serene.
 They know they are simply the mechanism for delivering a magical experience… time on Iona.
 Bring your own wash cloth(s) and bear in mind that anyone not officially part of a couple will be handed a twin (single) mattress.

 Sitting fireside, writing down the experiences of the day while the rains sweep over the island, is a moment that will stay in your heart forever

 It occurs to me that holiday destinations are often chosen because they are nothing like the place we call home.
 Yet, once we have spent time there… they frame our definition of “home” forever after.
 For me, this is the Isle of Iona.

 What about you?
 What place on this amazing planet speaks most to your heart?
 Tell me a story… what made it magic for you?